askasoft/pango/col/README.md

 	Iterable

-	// Get returns the value at the specified index in this list Get(index int) any
+	// Get returns the value at the specified index in this list.
+If the index is
+	// invalid, the call will panic.
+This method accepts both positive and
+	// negative index values.
+Index 0 refers to the first element, and
+	// index -1 refers to the last.
+	Get(index int) T

 	// Set set the v at the specified index in this list and returns the old value.
-	Set(index int, v any) any
+	Set(index int, v T) T

+	// Insert insert item v at specified index position shifting the value at that position (if any) and any subsequent elements to the right.
+	// Does not do anything if position is bigger than list's size
+	// Note: position equal to list's size is valid, i.e. append.
+	Insert(index int, v T)

 	// Insert inserts values at specified index position shifting the value at that position (if any) and any subsequent elements to the right.
 	// Does not do anything if position is bigger than list's size
 	// Note: position equal to list's size is valid, i.e. append.
-	Insert(index int, vs ...any)
+	Inserts(index int, vs ...T)

-	// InsertAll inserts values of another collection ac at specified index position shifting the value at that position (if any) and any subsequent elements to the right.
+	// InsertCol inserts values of another collection ac at specified index position shifting the value at that position (if any) and any subsequent elements to the right.
 	// Does not do anything if position is bigger than list's size
 	// Note: position equal to list's size is valid, i.e. append.
-	InsertAll(index int, ac Collection)
+	InsertCol(index int, ac Collection)

 	// Index returns the index of the first occurrence of the specified v in this list, or -1 if this list does not contain v.
-	Index(v any) int
+	Index(v T) int

 	// IndexIf returns the index of the first true returned by function f in this list, or -1 if this list does not contain v.
-	IndexIf(f func(any) bool) int
+	IndexIf(f func(T) bool) int

-	// Remove delete the item at the specified position in this list Remove(index int)
+	// RemoveAt remove the item at the specified position in this list RemoveAt(index int)

 	// Swap swaps values of two items at the given index.
 	Swap(i, j int)